-Based on the Cumbria Local Authority General Admissions Policy 2020/2021
+This policy is based on the Cumbria Local Authority General Admissions Policy 2023/2024.

-Where there are more applications than places available at a community or voluntary controlled school for entry to all year groups except Year 12, applications will be prioritised using the criteria below.
+Where there are more applications than places available, applications will be prioritised using the criteria below.
 They will be applied in conjunction with explanatory notes 1 - 6 which form part of the policy.